rizalw/Flask_UIML/readme.md

 4. Download the model to your own device for your deployment purposes
 ## Limitation
 1. This web app still only using Scikit-learn so no deep learning yet
-2. User still can't upload their own dataset yet, that role can be done by admin
+2. User still can't upload their own dataset yet, that features can only be done on the admin side
 ## Future Possibilities
 1. Implementing deep learning into the web app (Tensorflow or Pytorch)
 2. Use the model from inside the web app UI to predict new data (Your own files or new inputted data)